 Sow under glass:

-- Early greenhouse tomatoes in a warm greenhouse – two years ago I moved my tomatoes into a cold greenhouse in feb and they got frosted, so last year I put them inside a cold frame inside the greenhouse, and the greenhouse was flooded!
-So this year I’m keeping them at home until march!
+- Early greenhouse tomatoes in a warm greenhouse – three years ago I moved my tomatoes into a cold greenhouse in feb and they got frosted, so two years ago I put them inside a cold frame inside the greenhouse, and the greenhouse was flooded!
+So, this year I’m keeping them at home until march!

 - Summer Cabbages – Candissa is a good choice, or if you like large cabbages try Brunswick.
 Earlier sown cabbages will heart up better.

-- Brussel Sprouts Broccoli – Rudolph, cardinal, claret, red arrow all good varieties.
+- Broccoli – Rudolph, cardinal, claret, red arrow all good varieties.

 - Cauliflower – belot is the only cauliflower that heads up on my plot.

-- Leeks – my dad grew leeks for 45 years on the same plot with no problems, but in the last three years my leeks have had leek moth damage, so this year I am going to net them with enviromesh.
+- Leeks – my dad grew leeks for nearly 50 years on the same plot with no problems, but in the last three years my leeks have had leek moth damage, so this year I am going to net them with enviromesh.

-- Broad Beans – a hardy variety in pots inside if ground is too cold.
+- Broad Beans – a hardy variety in pots under glass if ground is too cold.

 - Onions – can still sow seeds but the later you leave them the smaller they will be.